PrettySsure/titanic/README.md

 # titanic
 titantic kaggle
-Using lgmb model to predict the Survivals dataengineer contains feature extractions and data visualization the public score on kaggle is 0.80382
+* Using lgmb model to predict the Survivals
+* Dataengineer contains feature extractions and data visualization
+* The public score on kaggle is 0.80382